arithmetic-circuits

 How do we know if our 4-bit adder has “failed” because the number is too big?

-For unsigned numbers, it's easy: if the final $C_{out}$ is 1, you have an overflow.
-For signed numbers (Two's Complement), it's trickier.
+For unsigned numbers, it’s easy: if the final CoutC_{out} is 1, you have an overflow.
+For signed numbers (Two’s Complement), it’s trickier.
 A signed overflow occurs if the carry into the MSB is different from the carry out of the MSB.

-Signed Overflow Formula: $$V = C_3 \oplus C_4$$
+Signed Overflow Formula:

 Summary and Next Steps